geekish/vaprozsh/README.md

 3. Add your projects:
     - `dev.conf` provides a wildcard `*.dev` vhost pointing to `~/www/*/public` - this just happens to be where all of my projects' public files are.
 You can edit this or add additional vhosts; see `0-wordpress.conf` for an example.

-I recommend using `dnsmasq` to handle the `*.dev`, especially now that it's a registered TLD... thanks Google.
+I recommend using `dnsmasq` to handle `*.dev`, especially now that it's a registered TLD... thanks Google.

+Check out the [vaprobash docs](http://fideloper.github.io/Vaprobash/index.html) for more information.